Open-MBEE/Comodo/README.md

   - *SCXML* Transforms the input model into SCXML document(s).
 The generated SCXML document can be executed by an SCXML interpreted.
   - *ELT-MAL* Transforms the input model into XML/MAL ICD.
 The generated XML file can be transformed into code using CII tools.
   - *ELT-RAD* Transforms the input model into C++ code, SCXML, XML/MAL ICD, for the Rapid Application Development toolkit (RAD).
 The generated code can be compiled and executed on a machine installed with the ELT Development Environment and RAD.
+  - *QPC-C* Transofrms the input model into C code representing the state machine logic and structure, using the [Quantum Framework (QP/C)](https://www.state-machine.com/qpc/).
   - *QPC-QM* Transofrms the input model into a QM file for the [Quantum Modeler](https://www.state-machine.com/qm/).
 This also generates implementation files that are used for the C code QM will generate.

 Generation Modes